Thomson Mason: Personal life

-Mary died on 21 October 1771 in Prince William County, Virginia and was interred in the Mason family graveyard at Gunston Hall, but after Thomson's death was reinterred at Raspberry Plain per his instructions to their son Stevens Thomson Mason.
-Six years later on 23 November 1777, Mason married Elizabeth Westwood Wallace.
-He and Elizabeth had four children:
+Mary died on 21 October 1771 in Prince William County, Virginia, and was interred in the Mason family graveyard at Gunston Hall, but after Thomson Mason's death she was reinterred at Raspberry Plain per his instructions to their son Stevens Thomson Mason.
+Six years later on 23 November 1777, Mason married Elizabeth (née Westwood) Wallace, a sister of Worlich Westwood.
+Mason had four children with Elizabeth: